felipeSilvaDeMelloStudentAccount/blockchain-transactions-wallet/README.md

 - **GET /api/bitcoin/blocks/{hash}/transactions**: List transactions of a specific block by hash.

 # Achievement the Challenge
-## Connecting to the Bitc oin Network
+## Connecting to the Bitcoin Network - 10 marks
 - The application connects to the Bitcoin network to receive broadcasted blocks and transactions.
+### Continuous Listening for New Blocks
+- The application continuously listens to the Bitcoin network for new blocks, ensuring that it always has the latest data.

-## Storing Data in PostgreSQL
+## Storing Data in PostgreSQL and Parsing Transactions - 10 marks
 - The blocks and transactions are stored in a PostgreSQL database, ensuring persistence and efficient querying.
+### Managing Database Schema with Flyway
+- Flyway is used for database migrations, ensuring that the database schema is up-to-date and consistent.

-## Using Spring Boot for REST API
+## Using Spring Boot for REST API to display blockchain data - 5 marks
 - Spring Boot provides a robust framework for developing RESTful web services, making it easy to create endpoints for accessing blockchain data.

-## Managing Database Schema with Flyway
-- Flyway is used for database migrations, ensuring that the database schema is up-to-date and consistent.
+## README file with clear instructions - 5 marks

-## Swagger UI for API Documentation
+### Swagger UI for API Documentation
 - Swagger UI is integrated for API documentation and testing, making it easy for developers to understand and interact with the API.

-## Continuous Listening for New Blocks
-- The application continuously listens to the Bitcoin network for new blocks, ensuring that it always has the latest data.